piercefreeman/vectordb-orm/README.md

-# weaviate-orm
+# vectordb-orm
-A small ORM wrapper for weaviate
+A small ORM wrapper for vector databases, starting with milvus.